niklasbuschmann/contrast/_posts/2021-10-14-matplotlib-styler.md

 The idea here is to set up a reusable theme/style and find suitable settings for publication-quality plots.
 That way, you have consistent styling in your plots and, of course, by scripting your process, it is easier to update your report as your experiments or your output media change.
 </p>

+## Summary

+- There are different ways to create plots using matplotlib, seaborn and even pandas.
+However, they all share a common figure and axes interface and can, therefore, be styled consistently using the same style sheet.

+- A style sheet is a matplotlib's rcParams config file, which only includes plot-styling parameters.
+A style sheet is loaded by `matplotlib.pyplot.style.use` and multiple style sheets can be combined/cascaded by providing them as a list.
+The order of listing matters; the first style in the list has the lowest priority and the last one has the highest priority.

+- You may use predefined style sheets from seaborn or matplotlib.
+You may also chain/cascade them with your custom styles, which need only to include those elements you want to customize.
+For instance, different publications (or report types, e.g. executive summary vs full report) may have specific styling directives and, thus, you may have modular style sheets for specific requirements and cascade them with a core/default style sheet for general properties.

+- Styles can be applied globally, which affects all plots after the style sheet has been set, or using context managers for temporary changes.
+Additionally, `sns.set_context` avails styles for auto-scaling your graphics to different media like notebook, talk (presentations), paper or posters.
+That works by applying a scaling factor to size-related elements like font sizes, line widths or label sizes.
+Consequently, you only need to load your style and then set_context to adjust to the current medium.

 ## The context

 Matplotlib is a massive and powerful library and there's loads you can do to customize your plots.
 Seaborn builds on matplotlib, providing easier-to-use functions and additional design-related implementations for nice-looking plots; it is a higher-level plotting library.
 Below is an overview of how a figure is structured in matplotlib.
 You have the figure, which is the general chart area, and the axes, which contains the plot and its components.
 You can style the *figure* or the *axes* directly in code or through a configuration file (pretty much a style sheet).
 Seaborn can take as input a matplotlib axes object and usually returns an axes object.
 Therefore, whether using matplotlib or seaborn, you can plan out your themes/styles similarly.